 “This is a fantastic achievement and will ensure that the skill and expertise of course graduates will be immediately recognised by potential employers.”

 To apply for accreditation, a degree course must meet the relevant eligibility criteria, which are based on:

-- Course content: There are 17 areas of core course content.
-To be accredited, an undergraduate course must cover all 17 content areas, whilst a postgraduate course must be able to demonstrate how any gaps are addressed and how the knowledge is built on through the taught content of the postgraduate degree.
+- Course content: To be accredited, an undergraduate course must cover all 18 competencies outlined in the expression of interest form and handbooks below.
+Whilst a postgraduate course must be able to demonstrate how any gaps are addressed and how the knowledge is built on through the taught content of the postgraduate degree.

 - Practical skills content: There is a minimum requirement of 30 days of practical work (including 18 days of taught fieldwork) for undergraduate courses, and a minimum requirement of 15 days of taught practical work (of which a minimum 9 days must be taught fieldwork) for postgraduate courses.

 - Academic team: At least one member of the core academic team must be a Full Member of CIEEM.

 - Submit an Expression of Interest form (below).

 - Once eligibility is confirmed the HEI will be invited to submit a full application.

 - Site visit to take place at HEI.

 - Following the visit, the Assessment Panel will make a recommendation to CIEEM as to whether the course should be accredited.